HOKA Skyward X Running Shoe Review

 • Not as responsive as other marathon racers.

-The HOKA Skyward X is suitable for shorter races but will feel heavy and less agile compared to lighter racing shoes.
-It could provide decent performance for casual runners, but its bulkiness would make it far from ideal.
-The soft foam in the forefoot will also make it feel less dynamic than true super shoes.
+The HOKA Skyward X isn't really suitable for shorter races as it will feel heavy and less agile compared to lighter racing shoes.
+It could do the job for casual runners, but its bulkiness would make it far from ideal.
+The soft foam in the forefoot will also make it feel less snappy than true racing shoes.

 Pros